lorenzleutgeb/atlas/typechecker/tacas/Readme.txt

 ## Resource Limits

-The artifact imposes following resource limits:
+The artifact imposes following resource limits on Z3:

   Wall clock runtime: 15 minutes
-  Limit for Z3 memory: 24GiB
+  Limit for memory: 24GiB

+These (and other) parameters as well as logging configuration can be changed in `lac.properties`.

 All results were computed on a machine with 32GiB main memory, and computations took on the order of less than a second up to fifteen minutes.